Become A Traeger Ambassador

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
 Set the temperature to 400 degrees F and preheat, lid closed, for 10 to 15 minutes.

 Bake the risotto, stirring once halfway through the cooking time, for 25 to 30 minutes, or until most of the liquid has been absorbed.
-(Add 1/2 cup additional broth to the pot if the rice seems dry or looks like it could scorch.)
+(Add 1/2 cup additional broth to the pot if the rice seems dry).
 When cooked, the rice should be just tender, but not mushy.
 "Al dente," the Italians call it.

 Stir in an additional 1 cup of broth (or more if you like your risotto creamier), the Parmesan, and the butter, 2 pieces at a time, stirring vigorously.